Chrisys93/IcarusRepoSEND/README.md

 You may need to run `pip` or `easy_install` as superuser.
 The installation of these packages, especially `numpy` and `scipy` may also require to install additional libraries.

 #### Virtual machine
-You can also run Icarus within a virtual machine.
-[This repository](https://github.com/icarus-sim/icarus-vm) contains scripts and documentation to set up a virtual machine with Icarus and all its dependencies.
+You can also run IcarusEdgeSim within a virtual machine.
+[This repository](https://github.com/icarus-sim/icarus-vm) contains scripts and documentation to set up a virtual machine with IcarusEdgeSim and all its dependencies.

 ### Download